 - Energy efficiency improvements

-Master’s Degree (MS) in Architecture
+Master’s Degree (M. Arch) in Architecture

 Whether you studied architecture as an undergraduate or are looking to make a mid-career switch, our master’s degree program in architecture has a track that can meet your needs and place you on the path to professional licensure in the field.